Gman615/JavaScript-Projects/README.md

 # JavaScript-Projects

 Here are some small JavaScript projects from my lessons with the Tech Academy.
-The most important one in this list is the Pizza Project.
+The most important one in this list is the Calculator.

-Pizza Project
+Calculator

-This website has a full menu with clickable items that add to a list and reflect an accurate price.
-The items are displayed at the bottom of the screen as selected when a pizza is ordered.
+This website has a full calculator with clickable values and creatable functions using operators.